 We are focused on developing programs that source a diverse slate of candidates.
 We have an experienced group of recruiters who are focused on creating an inclusive and supportive work environment.

-With their help and expertise, I’ve learned that we need to implement a wide array of action plans to move the needle, which includes partnering with the right academic universities and organisations to create a diverse pipeline of talent, experimenting with how best to remove bias from job descriptions and focusing on specific populations that are underrepresented at Indeed.
+With their help and expertise, I’ve learnt that we need to implement a wide array of action plans to move the needle, which includes partnering with the right academic universities and organisations to create a diverse pipeline of talent, experimenting with how best to remove bias from job descriptions and focusing on specific populations that are underrepresented at Indeed.

 Indeed survey finds, “57% of people did not know what meaningful action their company is taking, while 25% said their company is not taking any meaningful action.”